Dorfmans/JovemTegrano/README.md

 # OU

-## Faça o download do pacote e abra qualquer aqrquivo .html dentro do projeto.
+## Faça o download do pacote e abra qualquer arquivo .html dentro do projeto.